-Getting concert tickets has become a race fans are often set up to lose, and Spotify is trying to rewrite that experience entirely.
+Getting concert tickets is a race fans are often set up to lose, and Spotify is rewriting that experience entirely.

 The platform has launched "Reserved," a new feature for eligible Spotify Premium subscribers aged 18+ in the U.S., with additional markets to follow.